-Changes in the balances of the convertible debentures during the years ended September 30, 2018 and 2017 are summarized as follows:
+Changes in the balances of the convertible debentures during the six months ended March 31, 2019 and the year ended September 30, 2018 are summarized as follows:

-e) The capital leases relate to certain equipment and vehicles.
+Notes to the Interim Condensed Consolidated Financial Statements e) The capital leases relate to certain equipment and vehicles.
 The leases carry implied interest rates of between 3.00% and 8.50%.